 - In the first strategy game, you run a lemonade stand that simulates one of five different business environments

 - In the second game, you play through a series of 12 mini-games, each between 1 and 3 minutes, for a total of 20 to 30 minutes.
 For example, you need to play the Pymetrics balloon game, where you blow up a balloon to get rewards.
 Currently, BCG employs only this game but the lemonade stand might make a comeback in the future

 To develop this test, BCG reached out to Pymetrics, which is well known in the space of gamified cognitive assessments through its expertise in combining behavioral science and artificial intelligence to aid the recruitment of strong teams, all while minimizing potential biases.

-Currently, the new Test is being deployed globally as an additional recruiting tool such as the BCG Online Case or Potential Test.
+Currently, the new Test is being deployed globally as an additional recruiting tool such as the BCG Online Case and the Chatbot Interview.
 It is likely not a decisive recruitment tool yet and rather used for testing and research before being fully introduced as a replacement for existing pen-and-paper tests.